sickozell/SickoCV/README.md

 When a sample is loaded, file sample rate and number of channels are shown here.

 **Set samples root folder**
-Once a folder is set, 'Samples browser' option is activated here and in the quick load menu (right click on display) to quickly choose samples from the selected folder.
+Once a folder is set, 'Samples browser' option is activated here and in the quick load menu (right click on display) to quickly choose samples from the selected folder and subfolders.

 **Interpolation**
-There are 3 different interpolation algorithms, that are engaged during playback only when the sample samplerate differs from VCV working samplerate or playback speed differs from 100%.
+There are 3 different interpolation algorithms that are engaged during playback only when the sample samplerate differs from VCV working samplerate or playback speed differs from 100%.
 - 'No interpolation' can be used when sample rates match and tune is set to zero
 - 'Linear 1' and 'Linear 2' interpolate the samples with different weighted averages
-- 'Hermite' uses a Cubic Hermite spline interpolation that usually offers a better result (default)
+- 'Hermite' uses a Cubic Hermite interpolation that usually offers a better result (default)

 **Anti-aliasing filter**
 Anti-aliasing filter is made up with 2x oversampling and a 20khz lowpass filter.